It Pays To Be Early

 It’s tough to be the opening act.
 Everyone’s there to hear the band they bought tickets for, the headliner, and the time you’re on stage is just making the anxious audience wait longer for them to appear.
 I saw Brandi Carlile as the opener for Sheryl Crow in 2010 at New York City’s famed Radio City Music Hall, a palatial and daunting 6,000-seat room, and armed only with her band of twin brothers and her astonishing voice, we were all-too-happy to be detained as she blew me and the rest of the crowd away.

-In the spring of 2018 Carlile played 3 sold-out shows at NYC’s Beacon Theater.
-As the headliner.
+In the spring of 2018 Carlile played 3 sold-out shows back in NYC at the Beacon Theater.
+This time as the headliner.

 ¹if you’re seeking another example of visceral vocal emotion, visit this title track – and especially the 2:52 mark